Automattic/Lighthouse-Comparisons-for-WordPress-Sites/README.md

     - `passes`: How many times should a Lighthouse test be run for each URL?
 Default is 5.
     - `condition_slug`: This is used to build the filename and also in the resulting CSV output for analyzing later.
 Defaults to the timestamp when the script was started.
     - `output_location`: When set, will output a CSV file to this directory with a filename of `condition_slug.csv`.
+    - `remove_csv_header`: When present, will prevent the CSV header being printed.
+This is useful for later concatenating multiple runs.